schomber/SpotFinder/README.md

         $stmt->execute();
     }
 ```
-Further, the user gets elevated by the AuthServiceImpl
+In a next step, the user must be elevated by the AuthServiceImpl
 ```
     public function elevate($id){
         if($this->verifyAuth()){